elysia-best/blender-libs-builder/README.md

 # blender-libs-builder
-Build blender libs for LoongArch64
+Build blender libs for LoongArch64.
+The build scripts used in the repo is modified according to the offical guide, see https://developer.blender.org/docs/handbook/release_process/build/rocky_8/#setting-up-the-rocky-8-environment for more details.